-The payment is made up of a personal rate which in 2006 was €171.30 per week with extra amounts for a qualifying adult (maximum of €122.20if an adult is under 66, €149.30 per week if over 66) and child dependants (€19.30).
+The payment is made up of a personal rate which in 2006 was 171.30 per week with extra amounts for a qualifying adult (maximum of 122.20 if an adult is under 66, 149.30 per week if over 66) and child dependants (19.30).
 The adult dependant increase is means tested and is reduced in line with means.
-See Table 20 for the reduced rates dependent on the qualified adults means.
+See Table 18.a for the reduced rates dependent on the qualified adults means.
 A half-rate child dependant payment will be made if you have a spouse but are not eligible for a qualified adult increase or if your spouse/partner is getting a social welfare payment in their own right (in which case they will also receive a half rate child dependant increase).
-Additional allowances are made if aged 65 or over (€22 per week), with a further addition if living alone (€7.70).
-There is also a premium paid to recipients aged 80 or over (€10).
-Other non-cash benefits may also be claimedwhile claiming Invalidity Pension.
+Additional allowances are made if aged 65 or over (22 per week), with a further addition if living alone (7.70).
+There is also a premium paid to recipients aged 80 or over (20).
+Other non-cash benefits may also be claimed while claiming Invalidity Pension.
 Payment stops if the recipient is awarded any other pension from the Department of Social and Family Affairs.
-See Table 28 for the 2007-2011 rates.
+See Table 26 for the 2007-2012 rates.